Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Introduction

-Despite the above progress made in deep graph matching, little care is taken for dealing with the presence of outliers which is ubiquitous in the real world.
-Though there are a line of works for image matching by effectively dismissing the outliers, dating back to the classic RANSAC~\cite{fischler1981random}, while these works are basically based on specific pose and motion models in vision, which can be too specific to incorporate for general graph matching literature.
-Moreover, as mentioned above, existing models are all supervised (or based on supervised learning modules), while in reality, the labeling is costive and even almost impossible to obtain for the large-scale QAP instances in practice.
+Note that \textit{outliers} in this paper refer to the common setting in literature~\citep{yang2015outlier}: namely the spurious nodes that cannot find their correspondence in the opposite graph for matching, which are also ubiquitous in real-world matching scenarios.
+While \textit{inliers} are those having correspondences.
+More specifically, we assume the most general and challenging case that outliers could exist in both two input graphs, which is in contrast to the majority of works~\citep{ZanfirCVPR18,Wang2019NeuralGM} that assume there is at most one graph containing outliers.
+Though there is a line of works for image matching effectively dismissing the outliers~\citep{fischler1981random, MaIJCV21}, these works are basically based on specific pose and motion models in vision, which may not always be available for general GM tasks.
+Moreover, as mentioned above, existing deep GM works are all supervised (or based on supervised learning modules), while in the real world, the labeling is costly and even almost impossible to obtain for large-scale QAP instances in practice.